 where:

-I : aggregate interference (W/MHz) from visible satellites into the FS receiver
+I : aggregate interference (W/MHz) from visible satellites into the FS receiver;

 NT : receiver thermal noise (W/MHz).

 A methodology proposed in Appendix 2 of this Annex may be used for evaluating the I/N statistics.

 When it is necessary to determine the effect of interference on digital FS receivers employing diversity, a different formula may be more appropriate for evaluating FDPhop as described in Annex 4 to Recommendation ITU-R F.1108.